-The South Carolina Comprehensive Outdoor Recreation Plan (SCORP) includes "universal" space requirements for all types of parks.
+The 2008 South Carolina Comprehensive Outdoor Recreation Plan (SCORP) includes "universal" space requirements for all types of parks.
 Of the four basic types generally provided at the local level, the aggregate area per 1,000 population is 13 acres (13:1).
 Application of this standard ratio to the Cayce community will produce a need for 273 park acres.
 This includes not only the City of Cayce (population 12,000), but the larger urban area of the Census County Division in which it is located (population 21,000).

-Based on the current inventory of parks and facilities (Table 20,pg.87), the Cayce community has a deficit of 40 acres, based on the amount recommended by the National Recreation and Park Association (Table 21,pg.89).
-But this deficit is misleading when nearby recreation facilities provided by the County for residents of the tri-city area are computed in the equation.
+Based on the inventory of parks and facilities (Table 20,pg.87), in 2009, the Cayce community had a deficit of 40 acres, based on the amount recommended by the National Recreation and Park Association (Table 21,pg.89).
+But this deficit was misleading when nearby recreation facilities provided by the County for residents of the tri-city area are computed in the equation.
 Additionally, the number of parks and recreation opportunities available just across the river in Columbia combine to make Cayce one of the few communities in the state to meet or exceed National Recreation and Park Association standards, when accounting for all recreation outlets in the immediate vicinity.

-Table 21 Application of National Park Standards To Cayce Park Inventory NATIONAL PARK STANDARDS: 13 acres per 1,000 population Application of National Standards to Cayce: 12 (pop.
-000) X 13.0 (acres) Acreage Recommended for Cayce Area = 156 EXISTING PARK ACREAGE CAYCE AREA 116 EXISTING PARK ACREAGE DEFICIT 40 Note: Includes acreage for all community parks, i.e. Neighborhood 3 to 1, Playfields 3 to 1, Community 2 to 1, and Major Community 5 to 1.
-Source: National Recreation and Park Association, Recreation Park and Open Space Standards ; Cayce Sanitation and Parks Department; Lexington County Recreation and Aging Commission, 2009.
+Table 21 Application of National Park Standards To Cayce Park Inventory

+NATIONAL PARK STANDARDS: 13 acres\ per 1,000 population Application of National Standards to Cayce: 12 (pop.
+000)

+X 13.0 (acres)

+Acreage Recommended for Cayce Area = 156

+2009 PARK ACREAGE CAYCE AREA 116 2014 PARK ACREAGE CAYCE AREA 480

+2009 PARK ACREAGE DEFICIT 40 2014 PARK ACREAGE SURPLUS

+Source: National Recreation and Park Association, Recreation Park and Open Space Standards; Cayce Sanitation and Parks Department; Lexington County Recreation and Aging Commission, 2009, 2014.

+The additions of Riverwalk Phases III and IV have increased the acreage of Cayce Parks substantially and based on the inventory of parks and facilities, in 2014, the Cayce community has a surplus of 324 acres.

-The City should not rest on its laurels however.
-When surveying more closely the distribution of Neighborhood parks and Playfields, there appears to be an inequity in the distribution and a need for neighborhood parks in Broad Acres, The Avenues and Edenwood.
+When surveying more closely the distribution of Neighborhood parks and Playfields, there still appears to be an inequity in the distribution and a need for neighborhood parks in Broad Acres, The Avenues and Edenwood, even with the surplus of park acreage in 2014.

 Additionally, there is the matter of "condition."
 Not all parks are up to standard.
-Burnette Park, Churchill Park and Newman Boat Landing are scheduled for improvements, pending approval of grants from SC State Parks and Recreation.
+Burnette Park has received a total renovation but Churchill Park and Newman Boat Landing are scheduled for improvements, pending approval of grants from SC State Parks and Recreation.
 Also, Lexington County has tentative plans to improve conditions at Henry C. Moore Recreation Complex, starting with the removal of tennis courts in disrepair.